-Output of the national economy fell in August from the previous month but grew year-on-year
+Output of the national economy grew in November

-Seasonally adjusted output fell by 0.7 per cent in August 2017 from the month before.
-Adjusted for working days, output was however 2.7 per cent higher than in August 2016.
-According to revised data, working-day adjusted output grew in July by 3.6 per cent (previously 3.1 per cent) from July 2016.
+Seasonally adjusted output grew by 0.4 per cent in November 2017 from the month before.
+Adjusted for working days, output was 3.5 per cent higher than one year before.
+According to revised data, working-day adjusted output increased in October 2017 by 3.2 per cent (previously 2.6 per cent) from October 2016.

 The series of the Trend Indicator of Output are seasonally adjusted with the Tramo/Seats method.
 The latest observations of the series adjusted for seasonal and random variation (seasonally adjusted and trend series) become revised with new observations in seasonal adjustment methods.
 Revisions especially at turning points of economic trends may be significant, which should be taken into consideration when using seasonally adjusted and trend data.

-Working day adjusted primary production went up by five, secondary production by four and services by two per cent from August 2016.Statistical release
+Working day adjusted primary production fell by close on one per cent from the year before.
+Secondary production rose by seven per cent and services by two per cent from November 2016.Statistical release